A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Introduction

-Recently we developed the state-of-the-art numerical algorithm for solving the relativistic hydrodynamic equation with the QGP equation of state \cite{Akamatsu2014}.
-In the algorithm, we use a Riemann solver based on the two-shock approximation \cite{Colella1982,Balsara1994,Dai1997,Mignone2005} which is stable under existence of large shock waves \cite{Woodward1984}.
-The new numerical scheme is stable even with small numerical viscosity and can reduce the numerical uncertainly when extracting the physical viscosity of the QGP from experimental data.
+Recently we developed a state-of-the-art numerical algorithm for solving the relativistic hydrodynamic equation with the QGP equation of state \cite{Akamatsu2014}.
+In the algorithm, we use a Riemann solver based on the two-shock approximation \cite{Colella1982,Balsara1994,Dai1997,Mignone2005} which is stable under the existence of large shock waves \cite{Woodward1984}.
+The new numerical scheme is stable even with a small numerical viscosity and can reduce the numerical uncertainly when extracting the physical viscosity of the QGP from the experimental data.
 However, this algorithm in Ref. \cite{Akamatsu2014} is developed in Cartesian coordinates.
 Meanwhile, at the high-energy heavy-ion collisions such as RHIC and the LHC, the expansion in longitudinal direction is rapid compared with that in transverse direction.
-For the description of space-time evolution of high-energy heavy-ion collisions, Milne coordinates are more suitable than Cartesian coordinates.
+For the description of a space-time evolution of high-energy heavy-ion collisions, Milne coordinates are more suitable than Cartesian coordinates.
 Therefore we extend our algorithm of relativistic ideal hydrodynamics in Cartesian coordinates to that in Milne coordinates so that we can efficiently apply it to the analyses of high-energy heavy-ion collisions.
+The algorithm that we shall present here plays an important role in solving the relativistic viscous hydrodynamic equation numerically \cite{Inutsuka2011, Akamatsu2014}.
+For the viscous hydrodynamics, we split the hydrodynamic equations into an ideal part and a viscous part.
+The ideal part can be solved by the Riemann solver for ideal hydrodynamics.

 The present article is organized as follows.
-We begin in Section II by showing basic equations for the hydrodynamic models in Milne coordinates.
-In Section III we explain the numerical algorithm; Riemann problem in Milne coordinates and our numerical scheme.
-Section IV is devoted to several numerical tests, such as relativistic shock tubes, comparison with analytic solutions which describe the dynamics of realistic high-energy heavy-ion collisions.
+We begin in Sect.\:2 by showing the basic equations for the hydrodynamic models in Milne coordinates.
+In Sect.\:3 we explain the numerical algorithm; Riemann problem in Milne coordinates and our numerical scheme.
+Section 4 is devoted to several numerical tests, such as relativistic shock tubes and a comparison with analytic solutions which describe the dynamics of realistic high-energy heavy-ion collisions.
 In addition, we discuss the propagation of longitudinal fluctuations.
-In Section V we investigate the conservation property of our code.
-We end in Section VI with our conclusions.
+In Sect.\:5 we investigate the conservation property of our code.
+We end in Sect.\:6 with our conclusions.